 Malcolm Hurlston CBE, chairman, Esop Centre

-Malcolm Hurlston is chairman of the Employee Share Ownership Centre and its international arm, the World Centre for Employee Share Ownership.
+Malcolm Hurlston chairs the Employee Share Ownership Centre and its international arm, the World Centre for Employee Share Ownership.
 He founded the Centre in 1988.
-He is visiting professor at the University of Westminster, with reference to employee ownership, a member of the HMRC Employment Related Securities Forum and represented on the Office of Tax Simplification committee.
-He chairs Hurlstons, the leading political media and research consultancy, the Financial Inclusion and Markets Centre, Registry Trust and Irish Judgments.
-He is president of the Foundation for Credit Counselling, which he founded in 1993.
+He is visiting professor at the University of Westminster.
+He is the chairman of Hurlstons, the leading political media and research consultancy, and of non-profits the Financial Inclusion Centre, Registry Trust and Irish Judgments.
+He is president of the Foundation for Credit Counselling (now t/a StepChange) which he founded in 1993.
 His work in financial services was recognised in the Queen’s New Year Honours List 2013 when he was awarded a CBE.

 David Craddock, founder and director, David Craddock Consultancy Services

 David Craddock is a consultant specialising in employee share ownership and reward management, operating through his own business, David Craddock Consultancy Services, which he founded in 1997.
 He addresses all aspects of an employee share scheme project from design and implementation, tax and legal compliance to communication, administration and the ongoing maintenance of employee share schemes.
 He works with varied clientele ranging from major public limited companies with international share scheme considerations to smaller private concerns.
 David lectures regularly on employee share ownership matters and contributes to conferences and seminars worldwide, and is the author of Tolley’s Guide to Employee Share Schemes, The ICSA Employee Share Schemes Handbook and the employee share scheme sections of The Croner Reward A to Z Essentials of Pay and Benefits.